 Welcome to my website!
 I'm a fifth-year graduate student in the Harvard Department of Government.

-My research is focused in the areas of political economy and comparative politics.
-I use the tools of game theory and statistics to examine the role of political information and education for democratic accountability and the selection of politicians in developed and developing contexts.
+My research lies at the intersection of political economy and comparative politics.
+I use game theory and observational and experimental data to examine the importance of political information and education for political accountability and the selection of politicians.
+My research spans both developed and developing contexts, and has focused particularly on Mexico.

 I am currently investigating the acquisition, provision and effects of political information.
 For example, my research asks how information affects political behavior, how politicians and media choose what information to provide to voters, how political parties target potential voters, and when voters acquire political information.